xNasuni/adobefirefly-downloader/README.md

 # adobefirefly-downloader

 This can download images from adobe firefly without the watermark.
-If you want to download the images from **Generative Fill** use [this](https://github.com/xNasuni/adobefirefly-downloader/blob/main/generative-fill.js), but if you are using **Text To Image** or **Generative Recolor** then use [this](https://github.com/xNasuni/adobefirefly-downloader/blob/main/text-to-image%20%26%20generative-recolor.js)
+Generate the images you want then open the console (CTRL + Shift + I) then run [this](https://github.com/xNasuni/adobefirefly-downloader/blob/main/universal-main.js) script.

 > This script downloads the images and saves the **image data** to a file called "firefly-" and then the **current unix time**, the image index with a suffix of a "@", and the file extension will be a **.jpg**